Home Turntables Best Vintage Record Players Review

 Electrohome Kingston 7-in-1 is no exception.
 As the name implies, it is not just a turntable – it’s a home stereo system, a gateway to your whole audio collection.

-Electrohome Kingston 7-in-1 photo
+Electrohome Kingston 7-in-1 sound

-This stately beauty can double as a stylish furniture piece housed in an elegant retro design cabinet made from handcrafted acoustic wood panels.
-The icing on top?
-It includes built-in speakers boasting Electrohome’s signature warm acoustics – no need to tangle with messy wires or invest in home theater speakers.
+The player includes built-in speakers featuring Electrohome’s signature warm acoustics – no need to tangle with messy wires or invest in home theater speakers.

 Key specs